 T Bone Burnett offers the first critical appreciation of Burnett’s wide-ranging contributions to American music, his passionate advocacy for analog sound, and the striking contradictions that define his maverick artistry.
-Lloyd Sachs highlights all the important aspects of Burnett’s musical pursuits, from his early days as a member of Bob Dylan’s Rolling Thunder Revue and his collaboration with the playwright Sam Shepard to the music he recently curated or composed for the TV shows Nashville and True Detective and his production of the all-star album Lost on the River: The New Basement Tapes.
-Sachs also underscores Burnett’s brilliance as a singer-songwriter in his own right.
-Going well beyond the labels “legendary” or “visionary” that usually accompany his name, T Bone Burnett reveals how this consummate music maker has exerted a powerful influence on American music and culture across four decades.
+The book highlights all the important aspects of Burnett’s musical pursuits, from his early days as a member of Bob Dylan’s Rolling Thunder Revue and his collaboration with the playwright Sam Shepard to the music he recently curated or composed for the TV shows Nashville and True Detective and his production of the all-star album Lost on the River: The New Basement Tapes.
+Pursuit also underscores Burnett’s brilliance as a singer-songwriter in his own right.
+It reveals how this consummate music maker has exerted a powerful influence on American music and culture across four decades.

 From the book: